 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-During IF, you alternate between periods of eating and fasting.
+Intermittent fasting is when you alternate between periods of eating and fasting.
 This type of eating is often described as “patterns” or “cycles” of fasting.

-“If you want to give IF a try, be prepared to figure out what works best for you,” says registered dietitian Anna Taylor, MS, RD, LD, CDE.
+There are several effective approaches, but it all comes down to personal preference.
+“If you want to give intermittent fasting a try, be prepared to figure out what works best for you,” says Taylor.
 “It might take some trial and error first.”

 Some people find it easy to fast for 16 hours and confine meals to just eight hours of the day, such as 9 a.m. to 5 p.m., while others have a hard time and need to shorten their fasting window, explains Taylor.

-1. The twice-a-week method – 5:2
+2. The twice-a-week method (the 5:2 method)

 You can choose whichever two fasting days (say, Tuesdays and Thursdays) as long as there is a non-fasting day between them.
 Be sure to eat the same amount of food you normally would on non-fasting days.

-2. Alternate day fasting
+3. Alternate day fasting